Message Authenticator Algorithm

 The Message Authenticator Algorithm (MAA) was one of the first cryptographic functions for computing a message authentication code (MAC).

+History

 It was designed in 1983 by Donald Davies and David Clayden at the National Physical Laboratory (United Kingdom) in response to a request of the UK Bankers Automated Clearing Services.
 The MAA was one of the first Message Authentication Code algorithms to gain widespread acceptance.

 Development and standardization

 The original specification of the MAA was given in a combination of natural language and tables, complemented by two implementations in C and BASIC programming languages.

 The MAA was adopted by ISO in 1987 and became part of international standards ISO 8730 and ISO 8731-2 intended to secure the authenticity and integrity of banking transactions.

 Attacks

 Later, cryptanalysis of MAA revealed various weaknesses, including feasible brute-force attacks, existence of collision clusters, and key-recovery techniques.
 For this reason, MAA was withdrawn from ISO standards in 2002 but continued to be used as a prominent case study for assessing various formal methods.